dotnet/android-samples/BasicTableAdapter/README.md

 ---
 name: Xamarin.Android - Basic Table Adapter
-description: This sample is part of the Android ListViews and Adapters series (UI)
+description: "This sample is part of the Android ListViews and Adapters series (UI)"
 page_type: sample
 languages:
 - csharp